museun/streamchat/README.md

 right_fringe.color | `#RRGGBB` color string of the fringe
 ---
 ## color config
-custom user colors can be done via twitch chat. using `!color #RRGGBB | RRGGBB`.
+* custom user colors can be done via twitch chat. using `!color #RRGGBB | RRGGBB`.
+* users can reset their colors simply by doing `!color`
+* the color format for this command is `#RRGGBB` or `RRGGBB` or one of Twitch's named colors.
+See this enum [twitchchat](https://github.com/museun/twitchchat/blob/9cda6169f3460714ec97db250b9e10124d455e07/src/twitch/color.rs#L89).

 its stored in `color_config.json` os | location